yfarjoun/warp/pipelines/skylab/optimus/Optimus.changelog.md

 # 5.3.0
 2022-02-22 (Date of Last Commit)

-* Added an optional flag count_exons as the Optimus workflow input with default value of false.
-  If this flag is true, the pipeline adds two layers to the loom file: one for reads aligned to the entire gene region, and the second layer is will be a count matrix of reads aligned to only exons.
+* Added an optional flag count_exons as the Optimus workflow input with default value of false If this flag is true, the pipeline adds two layers to the loom file: one for reads aligned to the entire gene region, and the second layer is will be a count matrix of reads aligned to only exons

 # 5.2.1
 2022-02-10 (Date of Last Commit)

-* Rebuilt a docker to merge outputs of STAR in in StarAlign.wdl task and moved it to a public location.
+* Rebuilt a docker to merge outputs of STAR in in StarAlign.wdl task and moved it to a public location

 # 5.2.0
 2022-01-07 (Date of Last Commit)

-* Updated the pipeline to split the fastq files and run parallel STARsolo jobs.
+* Updated the pipeline to split the fastq files and run parallel STARsolo jobs
-* Added SplitFastq.wdl task to split fastq files by cell barcodes such that each shard gets all reads from the same cell.
+* Added SplitFastq.wdl task to split fastq files by cell barcodes such that each shard gets all reads from the same cell
 * Added MergeSortBam.wdl task to merge bam files from different shards

 # 5.1.3